 Set in a small Welsh mining village called Cefn Fforest, Dark Horse tells the true story of a community who, in early 2000, decided to enter the sport of kings - the elite world of horse racing.
 Their journey began when barmaid, Jan Vokes, overheard businessman, Howard Davies, talking about the time he owned a racehorse.
 Having bred pigeons and whippets, Vokes was inspired to breed a racehorse of her own.

+The two pooled their expertise and finances and bought a cheap (but not particularly promising) thoroughbred mare, paired her with an aging stallion and raised the foal on their slagheap allotment.
 This was still no cheap venture, of course.
 As a result, Vokes and Davies asked people from their community to join a syndicate.
 The group of 23 each agreed to contribute £10 per week.

+They then set about training their horse - calling him Dream Alliance.
 What followed took Vokes, Davies and the entire community on a truly remarkable and inspiring journey.

 Dark Horse is a movie about beating the odds.
 There are few (cinematic) things better for lifting your spirits than seeing an underdog rise up and win - particularly when that story is true.